 All da opportunities at Georgetown

-ABC Nightline provides 2 journalism spots exclusively for Georgetown students each year.
+ABC Nightline provides two journalism spots exclusively for Georgetown students each year.
 Yes, it’s competitive, obviously, but … it’s also a paid internship, so why wouldn’t you try?
-Most students end up doing 2-3 internships throughout their 4 undergraduate years.
+Most students end up doing 2-3 internships throughout their four undergraduate years.